ColeComfort/SPL/README.md

 When nonlinear operations are not used, this produces relation which uniquely determines a completely positive trace-preserving map between finite-dimensional C*-algebras.
 Otherwise, this produces a set relation which determines the *possible* Pauli measurement outcomes.

-> SPL++ is a separate high-level language with its own syntax.
-SPL++ compiles into SPL code.
-Experimental and not well-tested.

 ## SPL model

 - Field: prime field F_p selected by the interpreter.